petermchale/trfermikit/README.md

 ## TODO

-Create a docker container and nextflow workflow and register both at [dockstore](https://dockstore.org/).
+Create a docker container and nextflow workflow (with nextflow processes for "make-regions", "make-calls" and "filter-calls") and register both at [dockstore](https://dockstore.org/).